mario-bonito/von-gc-corp-canada-agent/README.md

 # Corporations Canada Verifiable Organization Network Agent

-Components for plugging the BC Registries into the verifiable organizations network.
+Components for plugging the Corporations Canada into the verifiable organizations network.

 ## Running on OpenShift